diggosilva/CPFCNPJTools/README.md

     </a>
 </p>

-A iOS application written in Swift, This project is a library for CocoaPods that allows you to validate, generate and manipulate CPF and CNPJ numbers in a simple and efficient way.
+A iOS application written in Swift, this project is a library for CocoaPods that allows you to validate, generate and manipulate CPF and CNPJ numbers in a simple and efficient way.
 Ideal for testing and filling out forms.

 ## Difference between CPF and CNPJ